 While a businessman earns profit out of his business, but may also incur a loss.
-A professional fee is a return for the profession undertaken by the person.
-Conversely, an employee earns a monthly salary for the services rendered to the employer, under the employment agreement.
+A professional fee is a return for the profession that an expert or professional undertakes.
+Conversely, an employee earns a monthly salary for the services rendered to the employer under the employment agreement.

 The capital investment required to start a business simply depends on the size, type and nature.
 But, one can start providing professional services with limited capital investment.
-In contrast, in employment, no capital is required to be invested on the employee’s side.
+In contrast, employees need not make any capital investment.

 Code of Conduct

 In business, no code of conduct is prescribed as such.
-Conversely, in case of the profession, a professional code of conduct is prescribed which must be followed by all the professionals.
+Conversely, in the case of the profession, a professional code of conduct is prescribed, which must be followed by all professionals.
 However, in employment, the employer lays down the behaviour norms which are to be followed by the employees.

-The businessman makes optimum use of the business resources, to earn maximum profit, as well as to survive the competition.
-On the other hand, the professional invests his time, money and efforts to obtain the specialized knowledge and provide expert services to the clients.
-Whereas, in employment, employees are the human resources who contribute their labour and expertise, to serve the employer.
+The businessman makes optimum use of the business resources to earn maximum profit, as well as to survive the competition.
+On the other hand, the professional invests his time, money and efforts to obtain specialized knowledge and provide expert services to the clients.
+Whereas, in employment, employees are the human resources who contribute their labour and expertise to serve the employer.